mrsergulio/Arb_Fund_bot/Arb_Fund_bot/README.md

 of centralized (CEX) and decentralized (DEX) exchanges.
-The tool ingests a ticker (for example `BTC`) and an optional lookback window in days, gathers the longest available history up to the requested window, and prints annualized average funding rates (APY) per venue.
+The tool ingests a ticker (for example `BTC`) and an optional lookback window in days, gathers the longest available history up to the requested window, and prints annualized average funding rates (APR) per venue.

 ## Features
 - Pulls CEX funding history via `ccxt` for Bybit, OKX, HTX, Bitget, KuCoin